-The second phase, which will further expand the terminal building, is scheduled to start in 2015 and be completed by 2018, prior to the commencement of the 2018 FIFA World Cup, to be hosted by Russia.
+The second phase, which will further expand the terminal building, is scheduled to start in 2015 and be completed by 2018, prior to the start of the 2018 FIFA World Cup, to be hosted by Russia.

 Investment agreements for the Kurumoch International Airport Development Project

-Kotsovo-Invest created Kurumoch-Invest to implement the project.
+Koltsovo-Invest created Kurumoch-Invest to implement the project.
 The latter acquired 71.17% of the airport shares from the Corporation of Samara Region Development in May 2012.

 Details of the development works

-The second phase will involve the expansion of the new passenger terminal building by 60,000m2 and include the construction of a multi-level parking lot, a hotel, a business centre, and a railway terminal.
+The second phase will involve the expansion of the new passenger terminal building by 60,000m2 and include the construction of a multi-level parking lot, a hotel, a business centre and a railway terminal.

 Contractors involved with the airport development